iamuendo/Python-Notes/1.Variables-and-identifiers/README.md

 # VARIABLES & IDENTIFIERS
 ## Variables
-Variables are the storage spaces to store texts or numbers.
+Variables are the storage spaces that store texts or numbers.

 In python you don’t need to assign data types to a variable.